Rheoencephalography of Cerebral Blood Vessels (REG)

 Rheoencephalography (REG) of cerebral vessels is the most often performed to diagnose cerebrovascular atherosclerosis, its spreading and stage.
 The investigation performed in patients with craniocerebral injury provides the important information on the size of damaged zones, presence of intracranial hematomas, their depth and severity of the condition.

-JSC Meditsina (Academician Roitberg’s Clinic) in Moscow is equipped with modern high-precision electrocardiographs, which allow to diagnose these conditions.
+JSC Meditsina (Academician Roytberg’s Clinic) in Moscow is equipped with modern high-precision electrocardiographs, which allow to diagnose these conditions.
 The data is processed using special software, therefore, interpretation requires minimum time.
 Rheoencephalography allows to obtain highly accurate results which reflect the complex picture of development of cerebral diseases.
 The procedure is performed in comfortable conditions.
 Rheoencephalography may be performed at home for disabled persons.
 The main advantages of JSC Meditsina are the optimum price, professional competence of Doctors and an individual approach.